Fort Stewart: Education

 Students at the secondary level attend public schools operated by county school districts.
 Liberty County School District operates the public schools in Liberty County.

 Climate

-According to the Köppen Climate Classification system, Fort Stewart has a humid subtropical climate, abbreviated "Cfa" on climate maps.
-The hottest temperature recorded in Fort Stewart was 110 F on July 15, 1986, while the coldest temperature recorded was 0 F on January 21, 1985.
+According to the Köppen climate classification, Fort Stewart has a humid subtropical climate, Cfa on climate maps.
+The hottest temperature recorded in Fort Stewart was 110 F on 15 July 1986, while the coldest temperature recorded was 0 F on 21 January 1985.